Sonic the Hedgehog 3 (film): Filming and voice recording

 Principal photography was originally scheduled to begin on August 31, 2023, in London, England, but was delayed to September.
 Production with physical actors started on November 29, 2023, and was announced with a teaser image of Shadow the Hedgehog's stand-in statue used in filming.
 Brandon Trost returned from Sonic 2 as cinematographer, and Luke Freeborn was production designer.
 Schwartz began recording for the film by mid-February 2024.
 Marsden said that filming had been completed by March 14, while Fowler officially revealed that the film had wrapped production on March 29.

 Fowler said that asking Carrey to play the dual role of Ivo's grandfather Gerald was "such a big ask", and meant Carrey had to spend three hours in a makeup chair being physically prepared to play Gerald each time.
 Carrey also helped design the prosthetics he wore.
 While Carrey performed each role, actor Brendan Murphy doubled for the other character.
 During each performance, Carrey informed Murphy how he would be doing the other, a system the former said was "very technically difficult", especially considering that he was interacting with a pre-recorded voice track of the opposite character during his performances.
 Trost said that Murphy "had to understand [Carrey]'s performance inside and out" in order to convincingly perform.
-Star Cristo Fernández said that he had not had the opportunity to meet Carrey—a childhood hero of his—nor Reeves during production, as his portion of the film was shot separately from all the other actors.
+Fernández said that he had not had the opportunity to meet Carrey—a childhood hero of his—nor Reeves during production, as his portion of the film was shot separately from all the other actors.
 Trost credited his experience directing his film An American Pickle, in which Seth Rogen performed a dual role, with informing how he approached planning the shoots for Carrey's dual role.
 Due to the complexity of the makeup needed for his role as Gerald, shooting Carrey performing as both of his characters on the same day was not feasible.
 As such, Trost said that the production crew spent a significant amount of time ensuring that the shooting conditions were in the same state as they had been before when Carrey's second part of the scene was shot.
 The crew took detailed notes and panorama photographs documenting the set and the shooting setup in order to ensure consistency.